jeffThompson/CreativeProgramming2/Assignments/Week11_FinalProject.md

 ### FOR THURS, APRIL 19
 **Jeff will be out of town this week presenting a project, so we won't meet as a class!** Please start prototyping your project, with the goal of functional prototypes by next week.
 Just like our last project, fake what you need to and try to get the basic parts of your project implemented.
 If you get stuck or want feedback, I'm happy to help by email or Skype.
 Your projects should show substantial work for next week's in-progress crit.

+### FOR TUES, MAY 8
+Our final crit is scheduled for 1–5pm – we'll meet in the Studio, not whatever random classroom is listed online!
+Please bring whatever you need to install/show your project.
+We can take some time at the start of class to get things set up, but it you'd prefer to do that ahead of time in the hallway or somewhere else, just let me know.

+A few schedule notes!
+* Next Thurs, May 3 is a Friday schedule, so we won't meet!
+* I'll be having open drop-in hours next Friday, May 4 from 9–5, so please come by to get help and feedback.